Ashton, North Northamptonshire Explained

 Notable buildings

-Ashton Wold was built in 1900 for the Honourable Charles Rothschild[3] (d.
+Ashton Wold house was built in 1900 for Charles Rothschild[3] (d.
 1923).
 The architect was William Huckvale and the house is in the Tudor style.

 Many of the cottages in the village date from 1900–01 and were designed by Huckvale.
 Two more cottages were added in 1945 in the same style; Pevsner[3] refers to Ashton as a model village.
 The cottages are Tudor style and thatched.
 Almost all of the buildings the village are Grade II or II* listed.

-The Creed Chapel and adjacent school building date from 1705, the manor house from the 15th century.[3]
+The Creed Chapel (or the Chapel of St Mary Magdalene) and adjacent school room date from circa 1705 and is Grade II listed.
+The manor house is from the 15th century.[3]

 External links